If you have been recently arrested for DUI and plan on traveling to Canada, you may face some obstacles.

 It used to take a month or more to obtain that FBI Identity History Summary.
 But it’s now much faster.
 What’s there and what’s not there is critical, including arrests, convictions, dismissals, and acquittals.
 Sometimes the information there is incorrect or incomplete, depending on whether, when, and how accurately the data is sent there by local law enforcement agencies and courts.

-Matthew Ruff is a Torrance DUI Lawyer with nearly 30 years experience defending drivers accused of all manner of alcohol and drug related charges.
+Matthew Ruff is a Torrance Criminal Defense Lawyer with nearly 30 years experience defending drivers accused of all manner of alcohol and drug related charges.

 About thetorranceattorney